 - Bring the binding up and over to the opposite side.

 - Press the binding in place and pin well all around.
 Don’t be afraid to use lots of pins

 - Edgestitch the binding in place from the pocket side of the main panel in the same manner as for the top pocket binding.
 Remember, in binding work, the number one rule is “slow and steady wins the race.”
 You’re binding several layers.
-If you have a Walking foot, it will make the job easier.
+If you have a Walking foot, or can engage your machine’s built-in fabric feeding system, it will make the job easier.

 NOTE: Remember, if you are new to working with bias binding, take a look at our tutorial on Figuring Yardage, Cutting, Making, and Attaching Bias Binding as well as our second tutorial: A Complete Step-by-Step for Binding Quilts & Throws.

 - Center the grommet within the corner accent.